tsiozos/small-numbers/README.md

 Thanos Siozos

 PS: if you try to display this code in the Blocks editor you'll see lots of blocks titled 'python code'.
-This is normal as there are no blocks for the image object's methods.
+This is normal as there are no corresponding blocks for the image object's methods.
 Just use it in Python or TypeScript mode.

 > Open this page at [https://tsiozos.github.io/small-numbers/](https://tsiozos.github.io/small-numbers/)